How to Fix the 10 Most Common HMDA Edit Check Errors

 Common Causes:

-The Fix: Use the FFIEC's official rate spread calculator or software with built-in APOR tables.
+The Fix: Before filing, check the rate spread against the current APOR tables using the FFIEC's official calculator or software with the tables built in.
 Verify you're using the correct loan term and rate type.
 Rate spread should be reported to two decimal places.

 3. Invalid Action Taken Date (V615, V616)